xinli94/dl-inference-server/README.md

-# Deep Learning Inference Server Clients
+# ATTIS Inference Server Clients

-The NVIDIA Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
-The server provides an inference service via an HTTP endpoint, allowing remote clients to request inferencing for any model being managed by the server.
+The ATTIS Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
+ATTIS provides deep-learning inferencing via an HTTP endpoint, allowing remote clients to request inferencing for any model being managed by the server.